3 Reasons Why Anger Is So Hard for You

 1. Separate out the anger.

-What does anger look like or sound like for you?
-Is it small or big?
-Quiet or loud?
-Where do you feel it in your body?
-Can you draw it on a piece of paper?
-Having some distance and physical separation from a feeling can help you slow down and learn more about it.
-It may feel a bit different to be curious about a feeling that’s been difficult for you for so long.
+Having some distance and physical separation from a feeling can help you slow down and understand it better.
+It may feel a bit different or weird to be curious about a feeling that’s been difficult for you for so long.
 But curiosity is often the first step to change - otherwise we just repeat the same patterns over and over.

 2. What were you taught/shown about anger?